-Follow-up with a second fall feeding 6-8 weeks after your first fall feeding.
-Scotts® Turf Builder® WinterGuard® Fall Lawn Food gives your lawn the nutrients it needs to store up energy for a healthy spring push and helps to break down mulched-up leaves.
+Follow-up with a second fall feeding 6-8 weeks after your first fall fertilization.
+Scotts® Turf Builder® WinterGuard® Fall Lawn Food gives your fall grass the nutrients it needs to store up energy for a healthy spring push, plus helps to break down mulched-up leaves.

 Spruce Up Your Lawn

 When kids play on a lawn that's still hurting from summer heat and drought, it can get damaged.
 If you have bare spots in the lawn (like the one left behind after the kiddie pool is put away), use a product specifically formulated for repairing bare spots like Scotts® EZ Seed® Patch & Repair which is guaranteed to grow grass anywhere (when you give proper care).
 To thicken up a thin lawn, use Scotts® Turf Builder® Thick’R Lawn™, which is a 3-in-1 product uniquely formulated to help turn weak, thin grass into a thicker, greener lawn.
 With any seeding project, keep the soil surface moist.
 Try to make it out there for a light watering once a day or as needed until the seedlings have reached a mowing height.